System Design Space

 Kubernetes Fundamentals

-A base on the control plane, workload objects and the operational minimum of Kubernetes.
+A foundation for the control plane, workload objects, and the operational minimum of Kubernetes.

 Open chapter

-• Consider Platform Engineering as a product for internal customers with a clear API contract.
+• Treat platform engineering as a platform-as-product discipline for internal customers, with a clear API contract.

-• Reduce operational friction: Infrastructure should be predictable and boring-by-design.
+• Reduce operational friction: infrastructure should be predictable, not heroic.

-• Invest in documentation and interfaces: this speeds up both people and AI tools.
+• Invest in documentation, interfaces, and contracts because they speed up both people and AI-based tools.

-• For AI assistants, record guardrails: context, restrictions, verifiable quality criteria.
+• For AI assistants, define guardrails: context, restrictions, data sources, and verifiable quality criteria.

 Related chapters

-• Cloud Native overview - Provides the platform foundation where Kubernetes and DevOps practices become a standard delivery layer.
+• Cloud Native overview - Provides the platform foundation where Kubernetes and DevOps practices become part of the delivery platform.

 • API as a contract - Explains API-as-product and cross-team contract design instead of constant manual synchronization.